Library — Content Blocks

 For example, for the following tracked link in the Content Block <a href="http://www.google.be" data-link="my_url">ClickMe</a>

-you can use [%link('my_url')%] in any Link expression used in the Content Block (ex. [%concat(link('my_url'), '&context=', urlencode([VARIABLE.URL]))%] )
+you can use [%link('my_url')%] in any link expression used in the Content Block (ex. [%concat(link('my_url'), '&context=', urlencode([VARIABLE.URL]))%] )

 Note that this only applies for expressions added to the Content Block itself, not to the message.
 You can use the name of links defined in the Content Block as well as the name of links defined in the message.